 Together with Lorenzo Rossi, I am running a four year FWF project on semantic paradox, titled The Liar and its Revenge in Context.
 The project modestly seeks to solve the Liar Paradox, once and for all.
-A bit more precisely, we aim to systematically explores the limitations of non-classical solutions to the paradoxes, and to develop a novel contextualist approach – one that, unlike existing approaches, is immune to revenge objections and allows for absolutely unrestricted quantification.
+A bit more precisely, we aim to systematically explore the limitations of non-classical solutions to the paradoxes, and to develop a novel contextualist approach – one that, unlike existing approaches, is immune to revenge objections and allows for absolutely unrestricted quantification.
 Lorenzo and I are currently writing a book for OUP.
 You can check the website of the project here.

 I did my British PhD in Sheffield (2010), I held an Analysis Studentship at Arché (2009-2010), and I was a post-doctoral fellow at the MCMP (2010-2012).
 Before coming to Salzburg, I was a lecturer at the University of Kent (2012-2015).
 Before all that, I was an undergraduate in Rome, and a cellist.